gaxmann/suhr/README.md

 ## Contributing

-The source code is not yet public, but you're welcome to contribute in these areas and will find the relevant files in this repository:
+This repository is used as a content hub for design proposals, asset exchange and apk distribution.
+The apk files are available under Releases.
+The main app source is not stored here as a fully public tree yet, but you're welcome to contribute in the following areas:

 ### 1. Design Proposals
 Submit new visual designs for the dial.
 A design consists of either: